-Where the right to freedom of association and collective bargaining is restricted by law, suppliers must allow the development of parallel means for independent and free association and collective bargaining.
+Where the right to freedom of association and collective bargaining is restricted by law, you must allow the development of parallel means for independent and free association and collective bargaining.

-Our suppliers must provide a safe and hygienic working environment, bearing in mind their knowledge of the industry and of any specific hazards.
-They must ensure the structural safety of all facilities used within their supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.
+You must provide a safe and hygienic working environment, bearing in mind your knowledge of the industry and of any specific hazards.
+You must ensure the structural safety of all facilities used within your supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.

-To the extent possible, they must engage all workers on the basis of a recognised employment relationship established through national law and practice.
+To the extent possible, you must engage all workers on the basis of a recognised employment relationship established through national law and practice.

-They must not avoid obligations to workers under labour or social security laws and regulations arising under a regular employment relationship through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall they avoid any such obligations through the excessive use of fixed-term contracts of employment.
+You must not avoid obligations to workers under labour or social security laws and regulations arising under a regular employment relationship through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall you avoid any such obligations through the excessive use of fixed-term contracts of employment.

-ZIMMERMANN actively encourages initiatives to reduce the impact on the environment, particularly using environmentally friendly technologies.
-Suppliers and their sub-suppliers must agree to respect local and international environmental regulations and standards.
-All suppliers are required to develop, implement and disclose a formal policy that outlines their approach to managing the environmental impacts of their business within their control, in particular outlining the environmental risks and mitigation strategies.
+Zimmerman encourages initiatives to reduce the impact on the environment, particularly using environmentally friendly technologies.
+You and your suppliers shall agree to respect local and international environmental regulations and standards.
+You and your suppliers are required to develop, implement and disclose a formal policy that outlines your approach to managing the environmental impacts of your business within your control, in particular outlining the environmental risks and your mitigation strategies.
 The policy is to include:

 - The existence or future implementation of an Environmental Management System (EMS).

-They must keep themselves updated and comply with all current and specific legal requirements regarding the restriction or ban of certain chemicals and metals, such as but not limited to lead, cadmium, nickel, phthalates, azo, and dispersed dyes etc., for the products manufactured and distributed globally for ZIMMERMANN.
+You shall keep yourselves updated and comply with all current and specific legal requirements regarding the restriction or ban of certain chemicals and metals, such as but not limited to lead, cadmium, nickel, phthalates, azo, and dispersed dyes etc., for the products manufactured and distributed globally for Zimmermann.

 Global standards include but are not limited to REACH and Prop 65.
 This includes all applicable laws and regulations regarding storage, handling and disposal of hazardous chemicals and non-hazardous solid waste, as well as the treatment and disposal of wastewater and air emissions.

-As regulations are continuously updated, our suppliers and their sub-suppliers must remain diligent and adopt any new standards or changes.
-As a proactive partner, we provide periodic updates, but the suppliers remain accountable for meeting these global chemical regulations.
+As regulations are continuously updated, you and your suppliers must remain diligent and adopt any new standards or changes.
+We will provide periodic updates, but you and your suppliers remain accountable for meeting these global chemical regulations.

-Suppliers will provide ZIMMERMANN only with goods, products, packaging, and/or merchandise that have been manufactured in compliance with the global restricted substance regulations.
-They must be able to provide, upon request, documentation in the form of laboratory reports and original Supplier certifications to show and verify compliance.
-In the event they cannot meet these requirements, they must advise ZIMMERMANN prior to purchase order finalisation and ZIMMERMANN will have the right to cancel the order.
+You will provide Zimmermann only with goods, products, packaging, and/or merchandise that have been manufactured in compliance with the global restricted substance regulations.
+You must be able to provide, upon request, documentation in the form of laboratory reports and original Supplier certifications to show and verify compliance.
+In the event you cannot meet these requirements, you must advise Zimmermann prior to purchase order finalisation and Zimmermann will have the right to cancel the order.